ajaxian79/algorithms/src/LRUCache/README.md

 Returns a freshly allocated string the caller must free.

 Edge case: NULL input is rejected by the caller, not by us.

+32-bit safe; overflow is checked at each step.